Mathematics (MATH)

 MATH 130 F Calculus for Business 4 Units

-Prerequisite(s): MATH 040 F or MATH 041 F with a grade of C or better, or assessment through the college multiple measures placement process
+Prerequisite(s): Intermediate Algebra or the equivalent, with a grade of C or better, or by assessment through the college's multiple measures placement processes

 MATH 131 F Calculus for Business with Support 5 Units

-Prerequisite(s): MATH 040 F or MATH 041 F, with a grade of C or better, or assessment through the college's multiple measures placement process
+Prerequisite(s): Intermediate Algebra or the equivalent, with a grade of C or better, or by assessment through the college's multiple measures placement processes

 MATH 140 F Precalculus 6 Units